Eskalith®, Eskalith CR®, Lithobid®

 - Angiotensin receptor blockers (ARBs): valsartan (Diovan), olmesartan (Benicar), candesartan (Atacand), losartan (Cozaar)

 - Angiotensin converting enzyme (ACE) inhibitors: enalapril (Vasotec), captopril (Capoten), benazepril (Lotensin), fosinopril (Monopril)

 Some substances may decrease the amounts of lithium in the body, examples include:

 How long does it take for lithium to work?

 It is very important to tell your doctor how you feel things are going during the first few weeks after you start taking lithium.
 It will probably take several weeks to see big enough changes in your symptoms to decide if lithium is the right medication for you.

 Mood stabilizer treatment is generally needed lifelong for persons with bipolar disorder.
 Your doctor can best discuss the duration of treatment you need based on your symptoms and course of illness.

-FDA Warning: Lithium toxicity can occur at therapeutic doses, so serum lithium determinations are required to monitor therapy.
+Lithium toxicity can occur at therapeutic doses, so serum lithium determinations are required to monitor therapy.